ietf-wg-acme/acme/draft-ietf-acme-acme.md

 for the domain in question.

-The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the "token" value in the challenge.
+The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the SHA-256 digest of the "token" value in the challenge.
 The value of the resource MUST be the ASCII representation of the key authorization.

 ~~~~~~~~~~
-GET .well-known/acme-challenge/evaGxfADs6pSRb2LAv9IZf17
+GET .well-known/acme-challenge/66842C89EFA83AE60733CC34BB0FC8FE815DFF318334CFDAB1C41992224DD6B4
 Host: example.com

 HTTP/1.1 200 OK
-LoqXcYV8q5ONbJQxbmR7SCTNo3tiAXDfowyjxAjEuX0.9jg46WB3rR_AHD-EBXdN7cBkH1WOu0tA3M9fm21mqTI
+evaGxfADs6pSRb2LAv9IZf17.9jg46WB3rR_AHD-EBXdN7cBkH1WOu0tA3M9fm21mqTI
 ~~~~~~~~~~

 The client's response to this challenge indicates its agreement to this